MyCuteGuineaPig/MyCuteGuineaPig.github.io/_posts/2022-07-17-system-design.markdown

 #### Data Security - How does a CDN protect data?

 Information security is an integral part of a CDN. a CDN can keep a site secured with <span style="color:red">fresh TLS/SSL certificates</span> which will ensure a high standard of <span style="color:red">authentication, encryption, and integrity</span>.
 Investigate the security concerns surrounding CDNs, and explore what can be done to securely deliver content.
 Learn about CDN SSL/TLS security

+## Data Partitioning

+Data partitioning is a technique to <span style="background-color:#FFFF00">**break a big database (DB) into many smaller parts**</span>.
+It is the process of splitting up a DB/table across multiple machines to improve the manageability, performance, availability, and load balancing of an application.
+The justification for data partitioning is that, after a certain scale point, <span style="background-color:#FFFF00">**it is cheaper and more feasible to scale horizontally by adding more machines than to grow it vertically by adding beefier servers**</span>.

+#### 1. Partitioning Methods#

+**Horizontal Partitioning**: In this scheme, we put different rows into different tables.
+For example, if we store different places in a table, we can decide that locations with ZIP codes less than 10000 are stored in one table and places with ZIP codes greater than 10000 are stored in a separate table.
+This is also called <span style="background-color:#FFFF00">**range-based Partitioning**</span> as we are storing different ranges of data in separate tables. <span style="background-color:#FFFF00">**Horizontal Partitioning is also known as Data Sharding**</span>.

+The key problem with this approach is that if the value whose range is used for Partitioning isn’t chosen carefully, then the partitioning scheme will lead to **unbalanced servers**.
+In the previous example, splitting locations based on their zip codes assume that <span style="color:red">**places will be evenly distributed across the different zip codes**</span>.
+This assumption is not valid as there will be a lot of places in a thickly populated area like Manhattan as compared to its suburb cities.

+**Vertical Partitioning**: